rgrannell1/kea/README.md

 **Arrow** is a functional programming framework that adds partial application, jQuery-like method calling, function composition, and over one-hundred higher-order functions and utility functions to the R language.
-Arrow helps make R an elegant functional language with an emphasis on the composition of simple functions to create complex but expressive programs.
+Arrow helps make R an elegant functional language with powerful operations on collections.

 ## 1 Installation